 B.A.
 LL.B (Hons.), National Law School of India University

 JSD, Yale Law School

-She has also been part of various law reform efforts in India.
-Select interventions are mention below:
+She has been part of various law reform efforts in India, some of which are mentioned below:

 Appointed Amicus Curiae by the High Court of Delhi in SAFMA v.
 Union of India (challenge to the constitutionality of a law permitting the imposition of the death penalty for child sexual abuse).

 Appointed Convener of a Committee of Experts to recommend measures for the prevention and redressal of child sexual abuse, and for rehabilitation of victims and young offenders.